WaicongTam/WaicongTam/README.md

 # Hello there 👋 This is Waicong Charles Tam

-I'm a developer, data scientist and researcher located in Melbourne, Australia!
-I am currently working as a data engineering services developer at Monash University.
-I am also a teaching associate in some data science and machine learning units at Monash University.
+I'm a doctoral researcher and data scientist located in Melbourne, Australia!
+I am a PhD candidate at Faculty of Information Technology, Monash University.

 ## My Skill set
  - I use python as my working language.